Quinoa_Zucchini_Lime_Salad_1

 Zucchini is also an excellent source of folic acid, vitamin A, and the minerals manganese, beta-carotene, zeaxanthin, and lutein.
 Zucchini is thought to have enzymatic and non-enzymatic antioxidant activities that protect against the accumulation of reactive oxygen species in the cells.

-Tips For Making Quinoa Zucchini Lime Salad
+Tips For Making Zesty Quinoa Zucchini Salad

 Rinse or soak your quinoa in water before cooking it.
 Even though quinoa is classified botanically as a pseudocereal, it is a seed, not a grain.